groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/format-specific-merging/merge-multiple-odp-files-groupdocs-java/_index.md

 For the latest version, download it directly from [GroupDocs.Merger for Java releases](https://releases.groupdocs.com/merger/java/).

-### Environment Setup Requirements
-Ensure you have a Java Development Kit (JDK) installed and set up.
-You'll also need an Integrated Development Environment (IDE), such as IntelliJ IDEA or Eclipse, to write and execute your Java code.

-### Knowledge Prerequisites
-Basic knowledge of Java programming and familiarity with project management tools like Maven or Gradle will be beneficial.

-## Setting Up GroupDocs.Merger for Java
+## How to merge multiple ODP files with GroupDocs.Merger for Java
-Once you have the necessary dependencies in place, let's walk through setting up GroupDocs.Merger for Java.
+Below is a step‑by‑step walkthrough that you can copy into your project.

-### License Acquisition Steps
+### Step 1: Acquire a License (Optional for Evaluation)
-To get started, you can acquire a free trial license to evaluate the library’s full capabilities.
-Here are the steps:
-1. **Free Trial**: Visit [GroupDocs Free Trial](https://releases.groupdocs.com/merger/java/) to download and test without restrictions.
+1. **Free Trial:** Visit [GroupDocs Free Trial](https://releases.groupdocs.com/merger/java/) to get an unrestricted trial.
-2. **Temporary License**: For extended testing, consider applying for a temporary license at [GroupDocs Temporary License](https://purchase.groupdocs.com/temporary-license/).
+2. **Temporary License:** For extended testing, request one at [GroupDocs Temporary License](https://purchase.groupdocs.com/temporary-license/).
-3. **Purchase**: If you decide that GroupDocs.Merger is right for your needs, purchase a license from [GroupDocs Purchase Page](https://purchase.groupdocs.com/buy).
+3. **Purchase:** When you’re ready for production, buy a license at the [GroupDocs Purchase Page](https://purchase.groupdocs.com/buy).

-### Basic Initialization and Setup
+### Step 2: Initialize the Merger
-Initialize the `Merger` class to start working with ODP files:
+First, import the library and create a `Merger` instance that points to your primary ODP file.

 ```java
 import com.groupdocs.merger.Merger;